Blood of Jesus does not cover sins but cleans it completely - Apostle Mireku Gyamera

-Apostle Daniel Mireku Gyamera, the Axim Area Head of The Church of Pentecost (CoP), has said that Christians will only appreciate the relevance of the celebration if they become well-informed about the victory they have won through the death and resurrection of Christ.
+Apostle Daniel Mireku Gyamera, the Axim Area head of the Church of Pentecost (CoP), has said that Christians will only appreciate relevance of the celebration if they become well-informed about the victory they have won through the death and resurrection of Christ.

 Apostle Mireku Gyamera said this when he officially opened the 2023 Easter Convention at the Abura Ahanta Zone of the Axim Area.
 This year’s event is under the theme, “Jesus Christ!
 The Perfect Sacrifice for Our Sins” (Hebrews 9:14b).